 Section 32.4 Life Insurance.
-Effective upon execution of this Agreement, the City shall provide group term life insurance coverage in an amount equal to one and one-half (1-1/2) times each employee's annual base compensation rate, with a minimum coverage level of \$50,000 and a maximum overage level of \$150,000.
-The full premium for this coverage shall be paid by the City.
-For purposes of administrative efficiency, the annual base compensation rate in effect on December 31st of each year shall be used to calculate the amount of life insurance the employee will have the following year (e.g. annual base compensation level in effect on 12-31-2016 shall be used to calculate the life insurance amount the employee will have during the 2017 calendar year).
-In addition, the coverage reduction provisions within the existing life insurance policy in effect as of 12-31-2002, which begins at age 65, shall remain in the life insurance policy under this Agreement.
-Coverage amounts shall be doubled if the employee is killed in the line of duty.
+Effective upon execution of this Agreement, the City will provide group term life insurance coverage in an amount equal to one and one- half (1-1/2) times each employee's annual base compensation rate, with a minimum coverage level of \$50,000 and a maximum overage level of \$150,000.
+The full premium for this coverage will be paid by the City.
+For purposes of administrative efficiency, the annual base compensation rate in effect on December 31st of each year will be used to calculate the amount of life insurance the employee will have the following year (e.g. annual base compensation level in effect on 12-31-2019 will be used to calculate the life insurance amount the employee will have during the 2020 calendar year).
+In addition, the coverage reduction provisions within the existing life insurance policy in effect as of 12-31-2002, which begins at age 65, will remain in the life insurance policy under this Agreement.
+Coverage amounts will be doubled if the employee is killed in the line of duty.

-Attachment A. Healthy by Choice Plus Benefit Plan including a Health Savings Account/Health Reimbursement Account
+Attachment A. Healthy by Choice Benefit Plan including a Health Savings Account/Health Reimbursement Account

-Employee "Health Savings Account/Health Reimbursement" Contribution (2017) or Premium Waiver (2018 & 2019) for Participation in Wellness Program
+Employee "Health Savings Account/Health Reimbursement" Premium Waiver for Participation in Wellness Program for the year 2020

-An annual opportunity for both the employee and enrolled dependent spouse, if applicable, to voluntarily participate in the Healthy by Choice Plus program to earn contributions towards a Health Savings Account (HSA) or Health Reimbursement Account (2017) or to participate in the premium waiver (2018 & 2019) associated with the wellness program will be made in accordance with the City's wellness initiative;
+An annual opportunity for both the employee and enrolled dependent spouse, if applicable, to voluntarily participate in the premium waiver associated with the wellness program will be made in accordance with the City's wellness initiative;

-A. Participation-Based (Employee and Enrolled Spouse):

-- 1. During open enrollment: Participate in on-site screenings and request an alternative standard if needed, complete an on-line health assessment, and submit documentation during the established open enrollment period; - 2.
+- A. Participation-Based (Employee and Enrolled Spouse): - 1.
+During open enrollment: Participate in on-site screenings and request an alternative standard if needed, complete an on-line health assessment, and submit documentation during the established open enrollment period; - 2.
 During the City's designated HBC plan year, complete a preventive care screenings with their doctor; - 3.
-(Employee only) Attend two one-hour educational programs; attend two 45-minute health coaching sessions; or attend two 45-minute nutrition consultations with a dietitian.

-B. Results-Based (Employee and Enrolled Spouse):

-The results-based incentives are based on meeting four key health factors in relation to blood pressure, cholesterol, body mass index/waist circumference, non-tobacco use during the open enrollment period.
+(Employee only) Attend two one-hour educational programs; attend two 45minute health coaching sessions; or attend two 45-minute nutrition consultations with a dietitian. - B. Results-Based (Employee and Enrolled Spouse): - 1.
+The results-based incentives are based on meeting four key health factors in relation to blood pressure, cholesterol, body mass index/waist circumference, non-tobacco use during the open enrollment period. - 2.
 In addition, if an employee or enrolled spouse might be unable to meet a standard for an incentive under the Healthy by Choice program in light of their health status, they might qualify for an opportunity to earn the same incentive by different means.
 The City will work with each participant (and, if they wish, with their doctor) to find a wellness program with the same incentive reward that is right for that participant in light of their health status.

-Both the employee and spouse (if enrolled) must participate in the Wellness Program in order to qualify for the annual incentive based on family coverage.
+- 3. Both the employee and spouse (if enrolled) must participate in the Wellness Program in order to qualify for the annual incentive based on family coverage.
 Employees who have a spouse also employed by the City have two options: (1) elect one family coverage plan through either the Employee or Spouse's position, or (2) or both elect single coverage.
-If either Employee or spouse has dependent children, they must elect the first option.

-C. City's Deposits.
-Deposit of the City's contribution into a HSA, when eligible, for each calendar year will be based on the following schedule:

-The City's contribution into a HSA will be deposited three times during the year including January, May and September.
+If either Employee or spouse has dependent children, they must elect the first option. - C. City's Deposits. - 1.
+Deposit of the City's contribution into an HSA for 2020, when eligible, will be based on the following schedule: - 2.
+The City's contribution into a HSA will be deposited three times during the year 2020 including January, May and September. - D. Light-Duty.
+The City will review Light Duty requests on a case-by-case basis.